A Homily for the Twenty-Ninth Sunday in Ordinary Time, Year A

-I bet some of you are familiar with the children’s author Robert McCloskey.
+I bet some of you are familiar with the children’s author Robert McCloskey, who died in 2003.
 He is probably best known for his little book Make Way for Ducklings, but he also wrote and illustrated a series of marvelous stories about a little boy named Homer Price.
 Homer is a likeable, intelligent lad who often has insights into problems that his elders seem to miss.
-In one of these stories, Homer’s grandfather tells of a town in Ohio called Sparrow Courthouse.
-Let me paraphrase Grandpa Hercules’ tale.
+In one of these stories, Homer’s grandfather Hercules tells of a town in Ohio called Sparrow Courthouse.
+Let me paraphrase Grampa Herc’s tale.

 Well, it didn’t take long for Homer’s grandfather to see what the problem was.

 It seems that the city’s sparrows had gotten into the habit of alighting on the hands of that courthouse clock, and they fouled up all its workings.
 The people of Sparrow Courthouse were sure dumbfounded to learn that, even while thinking themselves more sophisticated than everyone else, they were actually operating under a delusion.
 Their clock was all gummed up.

 You know, we might laugh at the silly townsfolk of Sparrow Courthouse, but I wonder if we’re really any wiser than they are.
 You see, instead of regulating our lives according to the good light of Natural Law–the law that God puts into our hearts—instead of regulating our lives according to Natural Law, we’ve been running our lives according to consciences that are just as fouled up (or fowl-ed up) as the Sparrow Courthouse clock.